Roasted Cauliflower

 Make sure the cauliflower isn’t wet – If washing the cauliflower before use, make sure to dry it well before roasting using paper towel or a tea towel.
 This will help it brown faster.

-Toss partway through – It takes a little more effort to toss the florets around while baking, but it will give you much more even browning and cooking.
+Toss partway through – It takes a little more effort to toss the florets around while baking, but they will cook and brown more evenly.

 Step by Step Overview:

-There are three main steps for how to make roasted cauliflower.
-First cut it up, then toss in seasoning, then roast!
+There are three main steps for how to make roasted cauliflower: Cut into florets, toss with seasoning, and then roast.

 Here’s how to cut cauliflower from the whole head into florets:

-Begin by cutting sideways into the stem, then pull it off:
+Begin by cutting horizontally into the stem, then pull it off:

 This will allow you to better see the florets, and you can cut them away from the center:

-Cut some of the bigger chunks into halves or quarters, so you have more bite-sized pieces.
-Then place them in a large mixing bowl with some olive oil, ghee, or your cooking fat of choice:
+Cut some of the bigger chunks into halves or quarters, so you have bite-sized pieces that are similar in size.
+Add the florets to a large mixing bowl with some olive oil, ghee, or your cooking fat of choice:

 Season the florets generously with salt and pepper.